abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

-If we assume that the outcomes of different users don't depend on each other and, for simplicity, that each user $$i$$ has only 1 outcome, the outcomes of each group of users (A and B) can be seen as samples from Bernoulli distributions with parameters
+If we assume that the outcomes of different users don't depend on each other and, for simplicity, that each user $$i$$ has only 1 outcome, the outcomes of each group of users can be seen as samples from Bernoulli distributions with parameters

 $$